Priyanshu-Singhz/Priyanshu-Singhz/README.md

 - 🔭
 - 🌱 I’m currently learning to make good apps using flutter
 - 👯 Love to meet different peoples and be in a techical environment.
-- 🥅 2020 Goals: Be good enough in Android Development.
+- 🥅 2020 Goals: Be good enough in Android Development and do some open source contribution.
-- ⚡ Fun fact: I love to draw and listen songs and go outside.
+- ⚡ Fun fact: I love to listen songs and go outside.

 ### Connect with me: